-Korean Pork Bone Soup with Potatoes (Gamjatang) is the perfect comforting dish.
-Full of rich, complex & authentic flavors – the best for warming up with on a cold day!
+Korean Pork Bone Soup (Gamjatang), with potatoes, makes the best comfort food, and a hearty dinner.
+Full of rich and authentic flavors, it’s the best soup recipe to warm up with on a cold winter day!

 Nothing beats a steaming bowl of comforting soup once the weather cools down.
 Gamjatang or Korean Pork Bone Soup/Stew was one of our favorite soups we used to order out when we were living in a bigger city.
 We didn’t grow up eating Korean food but it immediately felt like comfort food to us the first time we tried it.